-Adam Phones has partnered with EE and Natterbox to deliver mobile voice recording and storage for compliance.
+Adam Phones has partnered with EE and Natterbox to deliver mobile voice recording and storage.

 Calls are recorded at network level, ensuring compatibility with any mobile device and avoiding the requirement to use local apps or rely on a data connection to send recordings to a centralised system.

-A secure online portal allows compliance officers to set recording, blocking and redirection policies for their mobile estate, user groups, or individuals.
+A secure online portal allows administrators to set recording, blocking and redirection policies for their mobile estate, user groups, or individuals.
 This also provides nominated ‘data custodians’ with instant, auditable access to recordings.

 The fully hosted solution includes geographically redundant storage, enabling organisations to choose the country in which they wish to have their call recordings stored.

 Crucially, organisations benefit from having one supplier from which they can procure their mobile airtime, devices, MVR licensing and the associated customer and technical support – thereby avoiding the complexities of multiple vendor relationships and support arrangements.